 15. Difference In Core Values

 Being in love with someone does not necessarily mean that you will have similar interests and ideologies.
 Your points of view might differ socially, politically, and religiously.
-You may not share similar perspectives, and these differences may often trigger arguments.
+You may not share similar perspectives, and these differences and conflicting values may often trigger arguments.

 Couples do find a few bumps on their way to having a healthy relationship.
 Though these bumps can slow you down a bit, there are always ways to rise above them.
 Here are a few more tips to avoid issues in relationships.